Integrating third-party templating libraries with Django

 Template objects returned by backends must contain a render

-method that is responsible of rendering the template given a context (the views context) and a request.
-In the render
+method responsible for rendering the template given a context and request.
+Here's a basic implementation:

 class Template(object):